 Who doesn’t love peonies?
 They’re one of the most beloved flowers in the world and countless brides include them in their wedding bouquets every year.

 Plus, they’re actually a lot easier to grow than you might think!
 All they need is sunlight, good soil, and space to grow their roots and get adequate nutrients.

-Both cheery and exotic looking, this prairie splendor is tolerant of hot temperatures, humidity, drought, and even poor soil.
+Both cheery and colorful, this prairie splendor is tolerant of hot temperatures, humidity, drought, and even poor soil.
 This beautiful plant grows in clumps and even self-seeds!
 Make sure to deadhead to improve appearance.